-With a spacious studio and separate tables, you can visit with family and get creative, safely.
+With a spacious studio and separate tables, you can visit with family and friends, and get creative.
 Private events are available for booking too!
 Or you can choose To-Gogh options if you’d rather paint at home!
 See website and calendar here.

 Art To-Gogh.
 Shop the website, or walk in to pick out a To-Gogh project.
 Each option includes supplies and instructions.
 Great gift idea!

 Mention Columbus on the Cheap, get a free $10.00 ceramic of your choice (from the options available) with each purchase of $30.00 or more.

-Sunday Pouring Workshop Brush Crazy is hosting a Pouring Workshop every Sunday December 2020 through March 2021 from 3 pm – 5 pm!
-Pour your favorite colors (choose up to 5) onto canvas, wood or your favorite ceramic!!
-Get a free $10.00 ceramic of your choice (from the options available) with each purchase of $30.00 or more when you mention Columbus on the Cheap.
+Sunday Pouring Workshop Brush Crazy is hosting a Pouring Workshop every Sunday from 3 pm – 5 pm!
+Pour your favorite colors (choose up to 5) onto canvas, wood or your favorite ceramic!

 Columbus Museum of Art

 $5 admission every Thursday from 5-9 pm, and Free Admission on Sundays!
 Reservations are required for all visitors, and masks must be worn.